 The gift must be from unsold inventory, with no prior sale or pricing commitment.

 The donation must be physically delivered farm commodities, not warehouse receipts, which could be considered cash equivalent.

 WAIVER FROM LENDER

 The grain cannot have a lien against it.
-If it does, a lien waiver from the lender is required.
+If it does, a lien waiver from the lender may be required.
 For animals, the producer must relinquish control and provide no guidance in the transfer agreement.

 The producer should call us first to confirm the details prior to delivering or donating grain or animals.

 After the transfer, the Foundation will assume cost of storage and marketing.

 SELL & DISBURSE